The Greatest Options Trade I Ever Saw - Cabot Wealth Network

 Most traders at this point would have locked in their profits, and maybe even taken a bullish position thinking that the company couldn’t possibly go out of business.
 In fact, our boss begged Pete to lock in his big score and get long.
 But Pete kept his short position, and continued to aggressively buy 10 and 5 strike puts.

-Soon enough, the stock traded at under a dollar a share and Pete had made the greatest trading run I’d ever seen.
+Soon enough, the stock traded at under a dollar a share and Pete had made the greatest options trade I’d ever seen.

 Pete wasn’t the smartest guy on the trading floor.
 He wasn’t even the smartest guy in my small trading company.
 But he’s one of the best traders I’ve ever seen at riding his winners.

-Note: *This post was originally published in 2016 and is periodically updated.